skwid138/Prime-weekend-challenge-5/README.md

 3. Run this command in your Terminal: `mongoimport --db realestate --collection listings --file listingData.js`

 ## Hard Mode
 Create an interface for adding additional rental or housing properties to the collection.
-You will need to give the user an option for either a Rent property, or a Sale property.
+You will need to give the user an option for either a Rent property or a Sale property.

 ## Pro Mode
 Host the application on Heroku and mLabs.
 You will need to transfer the data up to mLabs.
 You will need to research how to accomplish this.